Atkinson-Lab/Tractor-Burden/README.md

 # Flexible Region-Based Aggregation

 Although Tractor-Burden is commonly used for gene-based rare variant aggregation, the framework can aggregate variants across **any user-defined genomic regions**.

-Examples include:

-- genes
-- enhancers
-- promoters
-- regulatory elements
-- chromatin interaction regions
-- pathway intervals
-- custom genomic regions
+This enables Tractor-Burden analyses beyond coding variation into noncoding and regulatory regions.

 Example: